SagarMeisheri/OpenContext/README.md

 - 💬 Start a [Discussion](https://github.com/yourusername/OpenContext/discussions)
 - 🔧 Submit a PR

-> This is a passion project exploring whether free RSS + shared indexing can reduce search costs for AI agents.
+> This is a passion project exploring whether official sources + shared indexing can reduce search costs for AI agents.
 All help welcome!

 ---